 This guide describes how to fix common errors and problems with Elasticsearch clusters.

-- This error indicates a data node is critically low on disk space and has reached the flood-stage disk usage watermark.
+- Fix watermark errors that occur when a data node is critically low on disk space and has reached the flood-stage disk usage watermark.

 - Circuit breaker errors

 - Elasticsearch uses circuit breakers to prevent nodes from running out of JVM heap memory.
 If Elasticsearch estimates an operation would exceed a circuit breaker, it stops the operation and returns an error.

 - The most common causes of high CPU usage and their solutions.

 - High JVM memory usage can degrade cluster performance and trigger circuit breaker errors.

 - Red or yellow cluster status

 - A red or yellow cluster status indicates one or more shards are missing or unallocated.
 These unassigned shards increase your risk of data loss and can degrade cluster performance.

 When Elasticsearch rejects a request, it stops the operation and returns an error with a